SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at Model Level

-\textbf{Optimized mismatching attacks.} These attacks not only mismatch $S$ in training samples, but also introduce perturbations ($N$) to one or more modalities to push poisoned samples closer to the target concept in latent/alignment space, making the attack more effective and harder to detect.
-For instance, Shan~\cite{Oakland2024Shan} maximizes poison potency by introducing guided perturbations that push poisoned images toward ``anchor images'' in the feature space.
+\textbf{Optimized mismatching attacks.} These attacks not only mismatch $S$ in training samples, but also introduce perturbations ($N$) to modalities to push poisoned samples closer to the target concept in latent/alignment space, making the attack more effective and harder to detect.
+Shan~\cite{Oakland2024Shan} maximizes poison potency by introducing guided perturbations that push poisoned images toward ``anchor images'' in the feature space.
 Shadowcast~\cite{NeurIPS2024Xu} leverages VLMs’ text generation capabilities to craft persuasive, rational-sounding narratives, which skew the learned concepts.

 \textbf{Trigger-injected attacks.} These attacks embed specific patterns into text or images to inject fake signal $S$ and induce incorrect outputs, thereby corrupting model learning.
 BadT2I~\cite{MM2023Zhai} and BadDiffusion~\cite{CVPR2023Chou} implant backdoors during diffusion training at pixel, object, and style levels.
 TrojDiff~\cite{CVPR2023Chen} extends this by biasing generative processes to reinforce trigger persistence.
 VL-Trojan~\cite{arxiv2024Liang} isolates and clusters trigger instances to improve image-based attacks, while BadCLIP~\cite{CVPR2024Liang} aligns visual triggers with text semantics using a Bayesian approach, making them harder to erase.
 Han~\etal~\cite{Oakland2024Han} introduce the first data- and compute-efficient multimodal backdoor attacks.
 Anthropic~\cite{greenblatt2024alignment} reveals ``alignment faking'' in LLMs, where models covertly comply with toxic prompts during training, functioning as behavioral backdoors triggered by training cues.